IlyaB-git/test_task_Django_purchases_service/README.md

-# Django purchases service wuth Stripe
+# Django purchases service with Stripe